 4) For rest and relaxation, guests of the hotel have access to the sauna in the nearby 25hours Hotel HafenCity (just around the corner).
 There’s also a small gym equipped with a small rooftop terrace.

-6) The nearest U-Bahn station is Überseequartier, only 300 metres from the hotel.
+6) The nearest U-Bahn station is Überseequartier, only 300 meters from the hotel.
 A taxi ride from Hamburg Hauptbahnhof will run you about €10.

 8) For guided tours in Hamburg, look no further than here.